Counseling

 Confidentially

-In general, the privacy of all communications between a client and a counselor is protected by law and we can only release information about our work together with your written permission.
+In general, the privacy of all communications between a client and a counselor is protected by law and I can only release information about our work together with your written permission.
 There are a few exceptions.
 Counselors are required by law to take protective action if either you or a third party is in danger of serious bodily harm or death.
-We must also report any suspected child abuse or dependent-adult abuse.
+Counselors must also report any suspected child abuse or dependent-adult abuse.

 Ending Counseling